 Treatment starts with detox and is followed by an inpatient drug rehab program, followed by aftercare.
 12-step programs and family therapy are also parts of the treatment process.
 These help to strengthen the patient’s support system and rewire them to discover their sense of self-worth.

 People suffering from anxiety and addiction will require professional dual diagnosis treatment to recover fully.
 Our healthcare facilities here at CNV Detox have a high success rate of treating co-occurring disorders like anxiety and addiction.

 Here at CNV Detox, our health care professionals can help reduce anxiety and addiction symptoms and help our patients fully recover, whether through therapy, medication, or both.

 An inpatient treatment program might be recommended depending on the length and severity of the anxiety and addiction.
-For others with less severe symptoms, our partial hospitalization program might be more appropriate.
-But regardless of the treatment method, CNV Detox will help each patient determine the best treatment program, allowing them to recover and live a sober lifestyle.
+Regardless of the treatment method, CNV Detox will help each patient determine the best treatment program, allowing them to recover and live a sober lifestyle.